Polo1996134/SauceDemo-Website-using-Java-OOPs-Concept/README.md

 Run the tests

-Right-click on TestSauceDemo.java -> Run
+Right-click on TestRunner.java -> Run

 🏁 Summary Table
 OOP Principle	Applied In	Purpose